 Recent inquests include:

 Represented North Yorkshire Police in a case involving a schoolboy who committed suicide

 Represented Cleveland police in a case where a pensioner was bitten by a police dog (Irene Collins)

 Represented West Yorkshire Police where a school teacher was murdered at school (Ann Maguire)

 Represented West Yorkshire Police where a wife was murdered and her husband died in a house fire (Susan Ashworth)

 Currently instructed in inquests for Northumbria Police and North Yorkshire Police.

 Represented West Yorkshire Police in an inquest into the death of Nazim Din:

 Represented South Yorkshire Police in an inquest where a grandmother died after contact with the police (Diane Botham):

-Recommended as a leading Junior in the Legal 500 for the past four years
+Recommended as a leading Junior in the Legal 500 for four years